About the college

 Facilities for students with disabilities

 The college provides facilities for disabled students and visitors, including ramp and lift access in the main buildings which house the dining hall, common rooms, college bar and some of the seminar rooms.
 The college currently has limited accessible accommodation on-site and will make all reasonable adjustments to meet the specific requirements of its disabled students.
+Please contact the college about any accessibility requirements.

 Graduate students are members of the Nuffield Junior Common Room (JCR), which corresponds to the MCR in other colleges.
 The JCR plays an active role in college life, including the organisation of social activities and providing student representation on college committees.